Today our CCJ removal solicitors discuss the prevention and removal of CCJ’s.

 - you dispute paying the sum because the goods or services it relates to were not delivered, not provided as agreed or were defective or sub-standard.

-Where the warning letters have ended and an actual civil claim has been served, then it is crucial to respond to the claim within the applicable deadlines set by the rules of court.
-Failure to respond at all will most likely result in a default judgment: in civil litigation, a judgment obtained b...
-More and a CCJ being registered against your name.
+Where the warning letters have ended, and an actual civil claim has been served, then it is crucial to respond to the claim within the applicable deadlines set by the rules of court.
+Failure to respond at all will most likely result in a default judgment and a CCJ being registered against your name.

-- the defendant: the respondent against whom court proceedings are...
-More should be allowed to defend the claim
+· Evidence that the defendant: the respondent against whom court proceedings are...
+More had not received the claim form or the particulars of the claim

 To demonstrate to the court that you have a real prospect of successfully defending the claim, you do not have to prove your defence completely, in the way you would at a trial.
 There is a lower hurdle in relation to proving your defence at the set aside application stage.
 Defendants seeking to set aside CCJ’s will normally just need to show that they have a genuine factual dispute about whether the judgment sum is owed.